Stochastic conformal flows in even dimensions: Integration by parts

 \begin{proof} Since both sides are linear in $h$ and $E = \mathring{E} \oplus \R$, it suffices to first show that the formula holds if $h \in \mathring{E}$, then show it holds when $h=1$.
 For $h \in \mathring{E}$, we have by the Cameron-Martin formula that Viewing both sides as functions of $t$, we would like to differentiate at $t=0$.
 The derivative of the integrand on the left-hand side is bounded by the previous lemma, so we can swap the derivative and the integral by the Leibniz integral rule:

-To apply the same argument to the right-hand side, note that $G(\psi)$ is bounded and the exponential term satisfies for some constants $C, C' > 0$, so long as $t$ is sufficiently close to zero.
+To apply the same argument to the right-hand side, note that $G(\psi)$ is bounded and the exponential term satisfies for some constants $C, C' > 0$, uniformly over $t$ in a small interval around zero.
 This upper bound is integrable with respect to $\mu_\mathrm{ref}$ because $\langle h, \psi \rangle_E$ is Gaussian.
 Therefore, we can apply the Leibniz integral rule to the right-hand side as well, so we obtain